tekknolagi/isdt/assignments/02-cli-constructive.md

 trial-and-error portion of a programming assignment by generating a program using a large language model like ChatGPT or Copilot.
 Although such tools have their place, they do not in general help you build understanding, which is the primary purpose of these assignments.

-You are in school, we hope for the purpose of learning something.
-It has always been possible to cheat yourself of learning by copying code.
-In the past couple of years, it has gotten dramatically easier to do so by asking large language models such as ChatGPT or Copilot to write programs for you.
-There is no way to prevent you from doing so and it would be detrimental to your learning to assign so complex and specific an assignment that such LLMs fail.
+There is no way to prevent you from using these tools and it would be detrimental to your learning to assign so complex and specific an assignment that such LLMs fail.

 So remember this: the academic integrity policies of NEU and of this course still hold.
 Please do your own work.
 The course staff do not like reporting